brown-ccv/slurm/README.md

 sacct -jl 888888
 `````

-On Oscar we have the command `myjobinfo` which
+On Oscar we have the command `myjobinfo` which will give you a summary of the resources your job used.

 # Job arrays